Jimisa/docsify-perso/docs/cours/Python/README.md

 >   * Data Science
 >   * DB application

+[pythontutor] are webpages to edit python code and vizualise execution sequences.

 ## Virtual Environment

 Virtual environments is an encapsulation of the the interpreter and required libraries.
 Therefore 2 Python projects will use the version of each library, skipping potential version compatibilities.